 About the accredited body

-At Bluecoat SCITT Alliance, we celebrate inclusion and diversity and we encourage our trainees to be committed, reflective professionals with high levels of pedagogical skill and subject knowledge.
-Our education and training are designed to prepare new teachers to be ambitious for all of their learners, founded in a culture of high aspirations.
-Through collaboration with our partnership schools, we aim to provide a high-quality, coherent, rich and inclusive curriculum which ensures that novice teachers are well-equipped to meet the needs of all learners.
-We aim to prepare our trainees for sustained careers as highly-skilled practitioners within the teaching profession.
+At Bluecoat SCITT Alliance, we celebrate INCLUSION and DIVERSITY and we encourage our trainees to be committed, reflective professionals with high levels of pedagogical skill and subject knowledge.
+Our education and training are designed to prepare new teachers to be AMBITIOUS for all of their learners, founded in a culture of HIGH ASPIRATIONS.

 Training with disabilities and other needs